-Deciding what you genuinely want going forward, setting new goals, and practicing gratitude are the first steps toward shaping the mindset you need to build your dream life and career.
-However, getting in touch with that side of yourself is easier said than done, especially for women who have spent a substantial chunk of their lives catering to other people’s needs and constantly putting themselves last.
+Deciding what you want going forward, setting new goals, and practicing gratitude are the first steps toward shaping the mindset to find your dream career.
+However, getting in touch with that side of yourself is easier said than done.
+Especially for women who have spent a substantial chunk of their lives catering to other people’s needs and putting themselves last.
 On top of that, society has a sneaky way of imposing other people’s standards upon us.

 That’s why I’ve dedicated myself to career and personal development coaching.
 My Design Your Dream Career program includes a step-by-step process you can use to gain clarity about your life’s purpose and step into your element.
 More than that, I’ll be your teammate, offering the ear of someone who completely understands what it’s like to battle discouragement, low self-esteem, and a lack of fulfillment at work.

 If this resonates with you, connect with me for a free Career Clarity Consult – nothing brings me more pleasure than helping other women out of midlife stuckness and find joy!